Movile/rapiddo-ios-style-guide/README.md

 ### `MyScreenCoordinator`

 In MVVM-C, The Coordinator is the object responsible for handling screen transitions.
-It retains it's inner `UIViewController` and delegates it in order to know when to transition to another Coordinator.
+It retains its inner `UIViewController` and delegates it in order to know when to transition to another Coordinator.

 ```swift
 import UIKit